Academic promotion tips (4) - Evidence your impact in Teaching & Learning

 Fourth of a six-part blogpost series on how to write an effective application for promotion in academia

-Hopefully my first two post - Understand the process and Treat your application as a journal submission - have made you think a little differently about promotion applications.
+Hopefully my first two posts - Understand the process and Treat your application as a journal submission - have made you think a little differently about promotion applications.
 In posts (3)-(5) I demonstrate how to create a well-argued case for the three core aspects of an academic job.
 We started with Research & Engagement.
 Here we will discuss Teaching & Learning, with Leadership & Service to follow in the next post.
 But first why is evidencing your impact so important?

 An effective promotion application is not simply a listing of your publications, the courses you have taught, and the leadership and service roles you have - voluntarily or involuntarily - fulfilled.
 That's the stuff of your CV.
 To apply for promotion, you'll need a comprehensive CV.
 Absolutely!
 But a CV can only tell your promotion panel so much...